srg-ics-uplb/blog/content/articles/jach/jach_015-reading.rst

 :author: Joseph Anthony C. Hermocilla
 :summary: This is a layered reading guide for students interested in computer systems research.
 A little bit of structure will prevent the beginner from being overwhelmed with too much information.

+This is a layered reading guide for students interested in computer systems research.
+A little bit of structure will prevent the beginner from being overwhelmed with too much information.

 ===============================================================================
 Layer 0 — Mental Models (Read Once, Revisit Often)
 ===============================================================================